elmurie/matchup_probability/README.md

 Pistoia’s opponent does not depend solely on their own result:

-- If Pistoia win → Ruvo’s result becomes decisive
+- If Pistoia wins → Ruvo’s result becomes decisive
-- If Pistoia lose → Roseto’s result becomes decisive
+- If Pistoia loses → Roseto’s result becomes decisive

 ---